fitbenchmarking/fitbenchmarking/docs/source/concept/how/Minimizers.rst

 ------

-`Mantid <https://www.mantidproject.org>` is a framework created to manipulate and analyse neutron scattering and muon spectroscopy data.
+`Mantid <https://www.mantidproject.org>` is a framework created to manipulate and analyze neutron scattering and muon spectroscopy data.
 It has support for a number of minimizers, most of which are from GSL.

 * `BFGS <https://docs.mantidproject.org/nightly/fitting/fitminimizers/BFGS.html>`_ (:code:`BFGS`)